darekkay/dashboard/docs/changelog/README.md

 - :rocket: Add a theme selection preview.
 - :gem: Define default options per widget.
 - :gem: Centralize the access to environmental variables.
-- :bug: Hide vertical scrollbar if all widgets fit into the screen.
+- :bug: Hide the vertical scrollbar if all widgets fit into the screen.
 - :book: Update documentation.
 - :construction_worker: List available widgets dynamically.